 Yes, the proposed rulemaking is different from and in addition to applicable federal requirements.

-The proposed rules would require boilers subject to 40 CFR part 63, subpart DDDDD or subpart JJJJJJ that do not require air quality permits from the Department of Environmental Quality (DEQ) to register with DEQ, and would exempt those boilers from regulation under DEQ’s Heat Smart program (OAR chapter 340, division 262).
+The proposed rules would require boilers subject to 40 CFR part 63, subpart DDDDD or subpart JJJJJJ that do not require air quality permits from DEQ to register with DEQ.
+The proposed rules would exempt those boilers from DEQ’s Heat Smart program under OAR chapter 340, division 262.
 Among other things, registration would require verification of compliance with existing state and federal emissions standards.

 2. If the proposal differs from, or is in addition to, applicable federal requirements, explain the reasons for the difference or addition (including as appropriate, the public health, environmental, scientific, economic, technological, administrative or other reasons).

+The proposed rule is necessary to protect public health from particulate, Polycyclic Aromatic Hydrocarbons and benzene

-For boilers below 1 mmBtu/hour heat output, the reason for registration is to ensure that the exemption from Oregon’s Heat Smart regulations is only provided to boilers that meet all other emission standards, including that testing is done to verify compliance, and that only commercial, institutional and industrial boilers subject to federal air toxics standards are exempted from Heat Smart.
-For other non-permitted boilers in the range of one to ten million Btu/hr, the reason is to ensure compliance with existing emission standards.
-In both cases, this is needed to protect public health from particulate, Polycyclic Aromatic Hydrocarbons and benzene.
+For boilers below one million British thermal units per hour heat output, registration would:

+limit exemptions from Oregon’s Heat Smart regulations to boilers that meet all other emission standards and to commercial, institutional and industrial boilers subject to federal air toxics standards, and

+include testing to verify compliance.

+For other non-permitted boilers in the range of one to 10 million British thermal units per hour heat output, registration would ensure compliance with existing emission standards.

 3. If the proposal differs from, or is in addition to, applicable federal requirements, did DEQ consider alternatives to the difference or addition?
 If so, describe the alternatives and the reason(s) they were not pursued.

-One option considered was to exempt small boilers from Oregon’s Heat Smart requirements without registration.
-This option was rejected because it could lead to noncompliance and impacts on residences and schools.
-Another option considered was to require permits instead of registration.
-This was rejected due to administrative burden and cost to operators and DEQ.
-Another alternative option considered was to address only those boilers with heat output capacities under 1 MM Btu per hour, however, this option would not enable DEQ to verify compliance with emissions standards for mid-sized commercial, industrial and institutional boilers.
+DEQ analyzed exempting small boilers from Oregon’s Heat Smart requirements without registration.
+DEQ rejected this alternative because it could lead to noncompliance and impacts on residences and schools.
+DEQ also considered requiring permits instead of registration.
+This alternative imposed an administrative burden and greater costs to operators and DEQ.
+DEQ considered addressing only those boilers with heat output capacities under one million British thermal units per hour, however, this option would not enable DEQ to verify compliance with emissions standards for mid-sized commercial, industrial and institutional boilers.
 DEQ believes the proposed rule is the best approach to capturing the universe of solid fuel burning boilers that are currently not permitted in Oregon.
-However, DEQ will carefully consider all public comments received as it develops the final rule to be proposed to the Environmental Quality Commission in December, 2011.